Bottleneck Transformer-Based Approach for Improved Automatic STOI Score Prediction: Proposed Method

 \section{Proposed Method}

 The overall architecture of our proposed method is shown in \autoref{fig:model}.
-Three types of input features were experimented with for the model.
-Latent Feature Vector of SSL models like Wav2Vec2\cite{baevski2020wav2vec} small and HuBERT\cite{hsu2021hubert} base from the projection layer of the models treated as input features.
-The second type is input spectral features, similar to the feature extraction method from STOI-Net\cite{zezario2020stoi}.
-The utterance were converted into a 257-dimensional spectrogram using a 512-point STFT with a 32 ms Hamming window and a 16 ms hop length (referred to as PS-I).
-The third type of input feature experimented is obtained by passing the aforementioned spectral features to a set of convolution layers to extract features, leveraged from \cite{zezario2020stoi} to be referred to as PS-II. and a set of convolution layers leveraged form \cite{lin2024non} referred as PS-III.
-These features are learnable and directly fed to the Convolution Block (Conv Block) of the proposed model (\autoref{tab:ps123_definition}).
+The input feature is processed through five main blocks, namely, Conv Block, Bottleneck Transformer, Dense Block-1, Global Average, and Dense Block-2.
+Three types of input features were experimented with for the model. \begin{enumerate} \item Latent Feature Vector from the projection layer of SSL models, like wav2vec 2.0 \cite{baevski2020wav2vec} small and HuBERT\cite{hsu2021hubert} base. \item Spectral features similar to the feature extraction method from STOI-Net\cite{zezario2020stoi} where the utterance was converted into a 257-dimensional spectrogram using a 512-point STFT with a 32 ms Hamming window and a 16 ms hop length.
+These shall be referred to as PS-I. \item Post-processing PS-I using a set of convolution layers to extract features, leveraged from \cite{zezario2020stoi} to be called as PS-II; and a set of convolution layers leveraged from \cite{lin2024non} to be referred to as PS-III. \end{enumerate} These features were learnable and directly fed into the convolution block (Conv Block) of the proposed model.
+It should be noted that since baseline is STOI-Net model, passing PS-I features into the baseline would automatically result in the model getting PS-II as input.
+Hence, PS-I shall not be listed as one of the input features to the baseline model.

 \textbf{Conv Block}: The Conv block consists of a set of two 1D convolutional layers along with a 1D Batch Normalization layer for regularization and a Gaussian Error Linear Unit (GELU) \cite{hendrycks2023gaussianerrorlinearunits} as the activation.
 It takes input features, reduces the input dimension, and helps in extracting and refining the features.
 The extracted features are then provided as input to the Bottleneck Transformer.